 It'll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We'll be here to let you know!

 For more Tennessee reading, check out:

-- These Are The 10 Best Counties To Live In Tennessee
+- Best Places To Raise A Family In Tennessee

 - Safest Places In Tennessee